benbuzz790/bots/README.md

 ## Disclaimer

-This library is still under active development and may not be suitable for large-scale industry adoption.
-Use with caution in production environments.
+This library is under active development.
+While it's being used successfully in various projects, please test thoroughly before using in production environments.